Furcifer nicosiai: Distribution and habitat

 Furcifer nicosiai is found in the limestone outcrops in a small area of west Madagascar, in the Melaky Region, north of the Manambolo River.
 It has only been found in the Tsingy de Bemaraha National Park (Parc National Tsingy de Bemaraha) though there is a possibility that it may also be found further north.
 The size of the park is 1566 sqkm, although it is not fully covered with forest habitat suitable for this species.
 It has been recorded between 57 and 571 m above mean sea level.
 The IUCN has ranked Furcifer nicosiai as an Endangered species.
 Its population is believed to be in decline.
 The major threat to the species is the fragmentation, loss and degradation of the forest it lives in, which includes damaging human activities like agriculture, logging, and the clearing of land by fire.

 Taxonomy

-Furcifer nicosiai was initially described by Jesu, Matioli and Schimmenti in 1999.
+Furcifer nicosiai was initially described by Jesu, Mattioli and Schimmenti in 1999.
 The type specimens were collected in February and March 1997, during the rainy season.
-Furcifer oustaleti, Furcifer verrucosus and Furcifer nicosiai group of Chamaeleonidae may well contain other undescribed species and needs a major revision according to the IUCN Red List of Threatened Species.
+The Furcifer oustaleti, Furcifer verrucosus and Furcifer nicosiai, group of Chamaeleonidae may well contain other undescribed species and needs a major revision according to the IUCN Red List of Threatened Species.